Hugo291/GeneratorUtf8/README.md

 This program is useful for creating an image with multiple char.
 It's usable for OCR learning (like, Tesseract-OCR, open-CV, etc...).

 It's possible to return a dict of characters generated.
+In this dict, the key is the character and the value is a list of all position of characters.

+In this above extract , charactrers "A","B" with diferent positions in values.

 ```python
 dict = { 'a' : [
                      [0,1] ,